stefanocoretta/ma-thesis-york/README.md

 # Vowel duration and aspiration effects in Icelandic (University of York)

-This is the `git` repository of my MA thesis (MA in Phonetics and Phonology, University of York).
+This is the [research compendium](https://github.com/ropensci/rrrpkg) of my MA thesis: *Vowel duration and aspiration effects in Icelandic* (MA in Phonetics and Phonology, University of York).

 ## License